eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Text

-This element points to the path of Cryptographic plugin library.
+This element points to the path of the Cryptographic plugin library.

 It can be either absolute path excluding file extension ( /usr/lib/dds\_security\_crypto ) or single file without extension ( dds\_security\_crypto ).

-If single file is supplied, the library located by way of the current working directory, or LD\_LIBRARY\_PATH for Unix systems, and PATH for Windows systems.
+If a single file is supplied, the is library located by the current working directory, or LD\_LIBRARY\_PATH for Unix systems, and PATH for Windows systems.

 The default value is: "dds\_security\_crypto".